 This pasta e fagioli is a hearty soup made with ground beef, pasta, vegetables and beans, all simmered together in a rich tomato broth.
 An easy dinner option that the whole family is sure to love!

 We eat soup at least once a week at my house, it’s easy to make, filling and kid friendly.
-Some of our favorites include Olive Garden minestrone soup, slow cooker chicken tortellini soup, and this colorful pasta e fagioli.
+Some of our favorites include white chicken chili, Olive Garden minestrone soup, slow cooker chicken tortellini soup, and this colorful pasta e fagioli.

 What is pasta e fagioli?